Write to your MP

 Your Address.

-Overcrowding will mean that some cannot lie down at all, while those who do may be injured or trampled to death.
-Others endure long journeys with legs trapped and injured, or painfully stooping as they are not given sufficient headroom.
-They can be in transit for days, suffering extremes of temperature and often without sufficient food, water or rest and can be exhausted and dehydrated.
-Many die as a result.
+Historically the UK has exported thousands of sheep and calves abroad to France and as far afield as Spain.
+Overcrowding means that some cannot lie down at all, while those who do may be injured or trampled to death.
+They can be in transit for days, suffering extremes of temperature and often without sufficient food, water or rest.
+Please end live exports for fattening and slaughter for good.

 I look forward to hearing from you.